 Serving size: 20 servings

-2 teaspoon anchovy paste (found near the canned tuna in the supermarket)
+- 2 tsp anchovy paste (found often near the canned tuna tins in the supermarket)

-4 tablespoons freshly squeezed lemon juice, from one lemon
+- 4 tpss of freshly squeezed lemon juice, from abot 1lemon

-2 cup mayonnaise, best quality such as Hellmann's Real
+- 2 cups of mayonnaise, use best quality such as Hellmann’s Real

-1 cup freshly grated Parmigiano-Reggiano Cheese - or of your choice
+- 1 cup of rfeshly grated parmesan or Parmigiano-Reggiano Cheese – or of your choice

-1. In a large mixing bowl, mix and whisk together the garlic, anchovy paste, lemon juice, Dijon mustard, and Worcestershire sauce.
+1. In a large glass mixing bowl, put in and whisk all together the garlic, lemon juice anchovy paste and Dijon.
+The add the Worcestershire sauce and mix

 2. Add the mayonnaise, grated cheese of your choice, as well as salt and pepper to taste.

-3. Whisk all the ingredients gently until combined.
-Taste a spoonful and adjust the flavor to your liking.
+3. Whisk all the ingredients together and gently until combined.
+Taste some or a spoonful and adjust the flavor to your liking.

 4. Serve with veggies and fruits.
-You can refrigerate this for a week.
+You can refrigerate this for a up to about a week.
 Make sure it is placed in a sealed container.